 As I start out, I realize I will be "winging it" a lot here, so forgive me if I am unclear at any point, and feel free to ask questions.

 If you see ANODE written where you know it should be CATHODE - or vice-versa - let me know.
 Sometimes I get tired when writing and get electronic dyslexia, and mix them up.
 I have tried my best to proof read my instructions to make sure this hasn't happened.

 Try to keep in mind during construction that there is one cathode connection per layer, and 64 anode connections.

 FEAR NOT !
-As this instructable progresses, I will be working on a number of circuit boards that will include features requested or recommended by people here, and at varying levels of soldering expertise all the way from simple through hole soldering to completely surface mount technology boards.
+As this instructable progresses, I will be working on a number of circuit boards that will include features requested by people here, and at varying levels of soldering expertise all the way from simple through hole soldering to completely surface mount technology boards.

 A couple quick videos of my cube in action are above.

 The first video is the cube as a standalone device, and the "Cube Perry" video is under PC control via the TTL Serial port and a script written in Processing.

 The serial port is key to allowing it to be controlled by things like a PIC, another Arduino or PCDuino or PC computer .